 So, does empathy have a downside?
 Well, in this example it’s not exactly empathy in itself that’s the problem but what we do with it that counts.
 As an isolated occurrence, cutting someone slack because of their circumstances isn’t inevitably a bad thing, but when ‘being empathic’ morphs into a pattern where others’ needs, feelings and experiences completely dominate your own, it quickly becomes toxic (or, to answer the original question ‘does empathy have a downside?
 Yes, when it’s actually codependency’).

-The good news is that boundaries and assertiveness are skills which can be developed over time.
-The slightly less good news is that, for some of us, to be able to learn these skills we sometimes need to process some very difficult stuff around being taught to abandon our own needs, or being punished for trying to say no or set limits.
+For some of us, to be able to learn these skills in assertiveness or boundaries we sometimes need to process some very difficult stuff around being taught to abandon our own needs, or being punished for trying to say no or set limits.
 This is whilst also navigating the realities of living in a world where some people are expected to be more accommodating to others and are socially and materially disadvantaged if they are not.
 This can all be difficult to do alone, and yes, it’s something therapy can really help with.

 Codependency recovery: https://codependencyrecovery.org/